Qusay77/cypress-project/README.md

 ## Concept

-- Separate each Component or a bunch into their own folders and containers. this allows them to be imported in a module syntax, and they are easily accessable from Storybook and Cypress files. eg:
+- Separate each Component or a bunch into their own folders and containers. this allows them to be imported in a module syntax, and they are easily accessible from Storybook and Cypress files. eg:
 ```js
 import Button from '@ui/button'
 ```
 - Cleaner Code and bundles, Unused modules are out of the picture.
 Enforced standard and practices
 - Components are developed in a standalone environnement and are tested as they go
-- Components and their multiple variations are deployed separatly from origin, making them available online for alot of reasons.
+- Components and their multiple variations are deployed separately from origin, making them available online for a lot of reasons.
 - live deployment for changes or fixes without interfering with the entire structure, only pushing affected component

-- allows for alot of creativity to take place, instead of limiting client's wishes and developer time of fear of breaking things and wasting time.
+- allows for a lot of creativity to take place, instead of limiting client's wishes and developer time of fear of breaking things and wasting time.

-- Freindly for everyone envolved, clients are free to make decisicions.
+- Friendly for everyone involved, clients are free to make decisions.

 - Developers can go in and out of the project without causing any technical dept for others. work would be easier to refactor and made obsolete if needed. also those components can be used out side of this project.